 Our next event (co-sponsored with the American Studies Colloquium and the Women's and Gender Studies program) will be a talk on March 7 to be given by Dr. Ivy Schweitzer of Dartmouth College, entitled "Writing and Beyond in Indigenous North America: The Occom Network."

-For an archive of previous 18th- and 19th-Century Group posters, click here.
+For an archive of previous 18th- and 19th-Century Group posters, click here.9

 Postwar Faculty Colloquium

 The Department of English is a lead sponsor of UNT's Postwar Faculty Colloquium, a gathering of humanities faculty and researchers from our campus and across the DFW region in the period 1945-1975.
 The Colloquium meets for one day in late March or early April each year, during which presenters from English, Rhetoric and Composition, Communications, History, Media Studies, Art History, Political Science, and related areas share their current work in panel sessions.
 For the past three years, keynote presenters--distinguished visitors from nationally recognized universities--have concluded the morning and afternoon sessions with lectures on their current research.
-This year, the keynote speakers, Deborah Jaramillo of Boston University and Christopher Loss of Vanderbilt University, will also conduct a Master Class for UNT graduates and undergraduates the afternoon preceding the annual meeting.
+This year, the keynote speakers, Malik Gaines of NYU Tisch School of the Arts and Steven Cohan of Syracuse University, will also conduct a Master Class for UNT graduates and undergraduates the afternoon preceding the annual meeting.

 Postwar Faculty Colloquium is a two-time recipient of a Team Mentoring Grant from the Office of Faculty Success.
 In addition to sponsorship from English, Postwar Faculty Colloquium is supported this year by the Office of Research and Innovation and several humanities departments.